Thank you for covering up for PM Modi: Rahul's snub to Jaishankar on Trump Sarkar row

 "The words of candidate Trump, Ab Ki Baar Trump Sarkar, rang loud and clear.
 And his celebration of Diwali in the White House lit up millions of faces with joy and appreciation," Modi had said amid thunderous applause from the audience.

-Soon, the Congress in India accused Modi of endorsing Trump's candidature.
-The BJP has denied this.
+Congress has accused Modi of endorsing Trump's candidature.
+While the BJP has denied this.